foerstj/green-range/README.md

 ## Requirements & installation
 Requires _Dungeon Siege: Legends of Aranna_.

-To install, put the dsmap & dsres files into the DSLOA folder of your installation directory.
+To install, put the dsmap & dsres files into the DSLOA folder of your installation directory.\
+The custom music dsres is optional.

 ## About
 _The Green Range is a mountain range on the continent of Aranna that marks the southeastern border of the Aranoi Desert.